 Chamomile Tea Plant Info

-German chamomile is native to Europe, North Africa and areas of Asia.
-It has been used since the Middle Ages and throughout ancient Greece, Rome and Egypt for a plethora of ailments.
+German chamomile is native to Europe, North Africa, and areas of Asia.
+It has been used since the Middle Ages and throughout ancient Greece, Rome, and Egypt for a plethora of ailments.
 Chamomile has even been used to naturally lighten hair and the flowers can be used to make a yellow-brown fabric dye.

 How to Grow Chamomile Tea

-Chamomile should be planted in a sunny location with at least 8 hours per day of direct sun, but not scorching sun.
+Chamomile should be planted in a sunny location with at least eight hours per day of direct sun, but not scorching sun.
 Chamomile will thrive in average soil and can be grown directly in the ground or in containers.

 Chamomile can be grown from nursery transplants, but it also germinates quickly and easily from seed.
 To sow seeds, prepare the planting area by raking it level and removing any weeds.
 The seeds are extremely tiny, so guard them from any gusts of wind or you will have chamomile everywhere.

 Scatter the seeds onto the prepared soil bed.
-It’s okay if the seeds aren’t evenly distributed since you will have too thin the bed soon anyway.
+It’s okay if the seeds aren’t evenly distributed since you will have to thin the bed soon anyway.
 Gently press the seeds into the soil with your fingertips.
 Don’t cover them; chamomile seeds need direct exposure to sunlight to germinate.

 Once the seedlings are up, you will notice that they are a bit crowded.
 It’s time to thin them.
-Choose seedlings that are weak looking to remove and space the remaining seedling at about 4 inches square (10 sq. cm.) apart from each other.
+Choose seedlings that are weak looking to remove and space the remaining seedling at about 4 square inches (26 sq. cm.) apart from each other.
 Use scissors to snip those you are removing rather than pulling them from the soil.
 That way, you won’t be disturbing the roots of the remaining seedlings.

 Thereafter, the plants require almost no attention; just water them when they look droopy.
 If you scratch a little compost into the plot in the spring, they shouldn’t even need any fertilizer.
 If you plant chamomile in containers, however, it might benefit from a little organic fertilizer every third watering.